In-app UI

 #

-• Returns either a single guide with a key or a list of guides that all share a message-type
+• Can fetch a single guide by its unique key or a list of guides filtered by type (message type).

-• For non-feed use cases such as modals, banners, tooltips, and inline components such as paywalls or other UI.
+• For non-feed UI such as modals, banners, tooltips, badges, or inline components like paywalls.